zenml-io/template-starter/template/README.md

 </details>

 <details>
-  <summary>💯 Step 3: Associating a model with your pipeline</summary>
+  <summary>💯 Step 3: Promoting the best model to production</summary>

 For now, we will use the ZenML model control plane to promote our best model to `production`.
 You can do this by simply setting the `stage` of